Forceea/Forceea-data-factory/README.md

 * Supports variables and functions.
 * Validates the definitions based on the field data type.
 * Has an extended error messaging system.

-To find more information read the [Forceea Success Guide](https://rebrand.ly/cgh14)